Key Takeaways

 The varied uses of silk

-Also read: What are the different types of silk?
+Also read: What are the different types of silk ?

-Where do silkworms live?
+Where do silkworms live ?
 Conditions necessary for their breeding

 The main conditions are:

-• Temperature between 20°C and 25°C
+- Temperature between 20°C and 25°C

-• High humidity in the range of 70 to 85%
+- High humidity in the range of 70 to 85%

-• Total darkness or very low brightness
+- Total darkness or very low brightness

-• Strict cleanliness and hygiene
+- Strict cleanliness and hygiene

-Also read: Where does the silkworm live?
+Also read: Where the silkworm lives ?

 The silk tree: a key element in silk production